juls-dotcom/juls-dotcom.github.io/content/meat_consumption.md

 and sweet potatoes are being smashed in the kitchen, I sat at the computer doing some research.
 I thought I would write about this as a source to give people that question my dietary decision, which I knew, and now can prove, makes sense (sort of).

+A few points before I start:<br>
+* This article focuses on the benefits of eating or not eating meet from an **individual** perspective.
+I won't discuss here the problems raised by vegetarians that eat kilograms of rice from far away lands & tons of soja that required much water to be harvested; same goes for meat eaters that import Kobe beef or Argentinan rumsteak that came not only at great expense to produce the meat, but to move it across lands.
+These concerns are perfectly valid, but outside the scope of this opinion piece.

-This article is strongly based on [this](https://science.sciencemag.org/content/361/6399/eaam5324) and [this](https://europepmc.org/article/med/20374748) article, which I found great in reviewing the current state of the art.
+* This article is strongly based on [this](https://science.sciencemag.org/content/361/6399/eaam5324) and [this](https://europepmc.org/article/med/20374748) article, which I found great in reviewing the current state of the art.

 Let's start with some general numbers.
 See [here](https://science.sciencemag.org/content/361/6399/eaam5324) for reference.